about

 The story behind my art takes me from typography student, to accessible designer, to street artist, to fine artist and finally to post-literate artist.

 I was always fascinated by letters and typography.
 I was taught to read via a progressive system called the Initial Teaching Alphabet.
-The ITA was developed by Sir James Pitman (the grandson of Sir Isaac Pitman, the inventor of a system of shorthand) and it included 26 letters of the Roman alphabet and an extra 14 characters to represent sounds such as ‘oo’ and ‘th’.
-It left its mark on me but I’m not sure it helped my reading.
+The ITA was developed by Sir James Pitman (the grandson of Sir Isaac Pitman, the inventor of a system of shorthand) and it included 26 letters of the Roman alphabet, an extra 14 characters to represent sounds such as ‘oo’ and ‘th’ and ‘simplified’ spelling.
+It left its mark on me but I’m not shur it helpt my speling.

 At college, I studied letterforms, along with graphic art and signwriting.
 I admired the post-modern deconstructions of David Carson and Neville Brody.
-Over the years, I veered away from design and have slowly gravitated towards the disintegration of communication.
+Over the years, I’ve realised that the disintegration of communication interests me far more that graphic design.

 As much as I love letters, I am increasingly drawn to William Burroughs’s idea of language being a ‘virus from outer space’.
 We struggle with language.
 It’s inherently limited and limiting.
 For example, if I say I am something, the implication is that I am only that, and also that I am permanently that.
 Today’s world is more fluid.
 On X (Twitter) the other day, someone stated that ‘text is a bad medium’ for some types of communication.
 That made me smile.

 We also live in the age of ‘fake news’, where language is increasingly misused to spread powerful lies—always read between the lines folks.
-So, I followed a line from Ed Ruscha to Jasper Johns to Cy Twombly, and ultimately came to unreadable text.
+So, I followed a line from Ed Ruscha and Jasper Johns to Cy Twombly and Cecil Touchon and came to unreadable text.

-Since 2011, I have worked as a street artist/fine artist and I have exhibited regularly.
-I would like my new digital work to sit separately, hence the anonymity and a new name.
+Since 2011, I have worked as a street artist/fine artist and exhibited regularly but I would like my new digital work to sit separately, hence the anonymity and a new name.
 This is for two reasons.
 Firstly, my physical art is different.
 It looks different and it carries a different message.
 Yes, there are connexions, but these will remain personal to me for now.
-Secondly, I am entranced by the web3 space and my digital work is directly influenced by the empowering and democratic nature of the decentralised space—and the anonymity afforded by it.
+Secondly, I am entranced by the web3 space and my digital work is often directly influenced by the empowering and democratic nature of the decentralised space—and the anonymity afforded by it.

-I am delighted to be a part of the Flannel Collective and was in the sixth cohort of the Vertical Crypto Art Residency in 2023.
+I am delighted to have been a part of the Flannel Collective and was in the sixth cohort of the influential Vertical Crypto Art Residency in 2023.

 @altgnon